latest news

 Club hitters: A hitter is a consistent player, who is paid to play with you.
 It can be a great way to build consistency, get fit or focus on perfecting a new shot.
 It can complement coaching or just be a great way to shake up your game.
 We are conscious that it can be hard to get coaching time, so we are delighted to announce that the club now has two official club hitters in Louie Kovaci and Pete Ross!
 For more details about them, including contact details, just click here >>

 Booking and cancelling courts: The booking system lets you book for the current day and the next six days for up to 90 minutes maximum per member (or group of members).
 Obviously if there is no-one using the court after this time there's no problem with you continuing beyond this.
-However it is not in the spirit of the club for one person to book 90 minutes and another in the same group to book a further 30.
+However it is not in the spirit of the club for one person to book 90 minutes and another in the same group to book a further 30 that day.
 It isn't fair to other members, particularly at peak weekend times.
 Please be sure to cancel court bookings that are not needed.
-Just one more plea - to cancel them the minute you realise that's the case.
+Just one more plea - to cancel them the minute you realise you're not coming.
 So if you're looking for a court, it's always worth checking the night before, or morning you're hoping to play, as late cancellations do happen.

 Club sessions: It's been great to see so many people coming to the weekend sessions recently, from 2:30 to 5:30pm Saturday and Sunday.
 Club sessions are open to everyone of 'club standard' (if you're not sure whether you're of that standard, then talk to Joe) and the principle is that we all mix in.
+Members are required to mix-in in sequence, unless a Club officer rebalances those waiting.
 So this is not an opportunity to arrange your own sets.

 Thursday morning club sessions are from 10:30 to 12:30.